 CELPIP Listening/L6

-CELPIP Listening Part 6: Viewpoints
+CELPIP Listening Part 6: Listening to Viewpoints

 In Part 6, you hear two contrasting viewpoints on a single topic.
 Each speaker presents their position with supporting arguments.
 You need to identify each speaker's stance, understand their reasoning, and compare their perspectives.

-Practice Viewpoints Now
+Practice Listening to Viewpoints Now

 You will hear two speakers give separate monologues on the same topic — one after the other.
 Each speaker takes a clear position and supports it with reasons and examples.